Punnett Square For Green Eyes

 G BG bG

 In this simplified model, all offspring would have brown eyes (BG), assuming brown (B) is dominant over green (G).
-However, this is a significant oversimplification.
+On the flip side, this is a significant oversimplification.
 The interaction between B and G is likely more complex in reality.

 Example 4: Green-Eyed (GG) x Blue-Eyed (bb) (Simplified Model)